jamesptanner/notes/_notes/korfball/korfball.md

 * A team consists of 4 male and 4 female players.
 * The team is split into two 'divisions' of 2 men and 2 women who are either [[attacking]] or [[defending]].
 * Rolls are swapped every two goals, so that those who were attacking are now defending, and vis-versa.
-* It is possible to
+* It is possible for the defending player to interrupt a goal scoring opportunity by being positioned correctly relative to the attacking player.

 ## The Court